 - a.
 On both ends of the pump shaft, Install a lockwasher (24B) with the tangs facing outward, followed by a locknut (24A) with the tapered end inward.
 Ensure the inner tang "A" of the lockwasher is located in the slot in the shaft threads, bending it slightly, if necessary. - Tighten both locknuts (24A) to ensure that the bearings (24) are bottomed in the head recess.
-DO NOT overtighten and bend or shear the lockwasher inner tang.

-- c.
-Loosen both locknuts one complete turn. - d.
-Tighten one locknut until a slight rotor drag is felt when turning the shaft by hand. - e.
+DO NOT overtighten and bend or shear the lockwasher inner tang. - c.
+Loosen both locknuts one complete turn. - Tighten one locknut until a slight rotor drag is felt when turning the shaft by hand. - e.
 Back off the nut the width of one lockwasher tang "B".
 Secure the nut by bending the closest aligned lockwasher tang into the slot in the locknut.
-The pump must turn freely when rotated by hand. - f.
+The pump should turn freely when rotated by hand.

+- f.
 Tighten the opposite locknut (24A) by hand until it is snug against the bearing (24).
 Then, using a spanner wrench, tighten the nut the width of one lockwasher tang.
 Tighten just past the desired tang, then back off the nut to align the tang with the locknut slot.
 Secure the nut by bending the aligned lockwasher tang into the slot in the locknut.
 The pump should continue to turn freely when rotated by hand. - g.
 To check adjustment, grasp the nut and washer with fingers and rotate back and forth.
 If this cannot be done, one or both locknuts are too tight and should be alternately loosened one stop at a time (.001" - 25 microns).
-Begin by loosening the locknut adjusted last. - 14.
+Begin by loosening the locknut adjusted last. - 16.
 Inspect the grease seal (104) for wear or damage and replace as required.
-Grease the outside diameter of the grease seal and push it into the inboard bearing cover (27) with the lip of the seal inward. - 15.
+Grease the outside diameter of the grease seal and push it into the inboard bearing cover (27) with the lip of the seal inward. - 17.
 Attach a new bearing cover gasket (26) and the bearing cover (27) to the inboard head (20).
 Make sure the grease fittings (76) are accessible.
-Install and torque the bearing cover capscrews (28) to 30 lbs ft (40.7 Nm). - Double ended shafts: Install the grease seal (104) and bearing cover (27) on the opposite side of the pump per steps 14 - 15. - 17.
+Install and torque the bearing cover capscrews (28) to 30 lbs ft (40.7 Nm). - Install the grease seal (104) and bearing cover (27) on the opposite side of the pump as instructed in steps 16 and 17. - 19.
+On 2-inch pump models, push the dirt shield (123A) over the inboard and outboard shafts and firmly against the bearing cover (27). - 20.
 Attach the shaft protector (186) to the non-driven shaft end of double ended pumps.